StarRocks/starrocks/docs/en/administration/Configuration.md

 - **Default**: TRUE
 - **Unit**: N/A
 - **Description**: Whether to enable the Size-tiered Compaction strategy.
 TRUE indicates the Size-tiered Compaction strategy is enabled, and FALSE indicates it is disabled.

+#### update_compaction_size_threshold

+- **Default**: 67108864
+- **Unit**: bytes
+- **Description**: The Compaction Score of Primary Key tables is calculated based on the file size, which is different from other table types.
+This parameter can be used to make the Compaction Score of Primary Key tables similar to that of other table types, making it easier for users to understand.
+Since v2.5.20, the default value of this parameter is changed from `268435456` (256 MB) to `67108864` (64 MB) to accelerate compaction.

 <!--| aws_sdk_logging_trace_enabled | 0 | N/A | |
 | be_exit_after_disk_write_hang_second | 60 | N/A | |